josephcooney/badass/readme.md

 - apiConstructor: "generate"|"none" - when set to "generate" a constructor is generated for the API controller.
 When set to none no constructur is generated, so a custom constructor can be added to a partial class.
 Defaults to "generate".
 - addMany: true|false - When set to true creates array-based add/insert operations to allow multiple entities to be added via a single call.
 Defaults to false.
 - apiControllerBaseClass: string - the name of the custom controller that the API controller should inherit from.
 Defaults to `BaseController` (a type which you will need to created).
+- paged: true|false - When set to true creates paged select all/select all for display operations for this type.
+Defaults to false.

 ### Function Level ###
 - applicationtype:[type name] on a function acts as a hint that that type should be returned by the function wrapper